Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 2. ALWAYS include setup instructions

-4. **NEVER** let docs get out of date
+3. NEVER let docs get stale

 ---

-name: mobile
+name: migrate-user-data

 model: sonnet